You’ve been through this before…you’ve made the same promise to yourself – “I’m going to eat better.”

 If you know that you do well during the week but “relapse” during social events on the weekend, come up with a strategy.
 Perhaps you have a healthy meal before going out so you snack less.
 Maybe you ensure you drink two glasses of water before ordering so that you’re not ordering “hangry”. 🙂 Know where you struggle and have a contingency plan.
 That way you’re not caught off guard and you have an exit strategy.

 So there you have it…4 strategies to get you moving in the right direction.
 Clearly this isn’t an all-inclusive list.
 Take what you can from it and implement it.
 Remember it’s not about how much you can do at once, it’s about long-term success!

 - Implement ONE change at a time and let it incubate.

 - Be realistic – it’s not about depriving yourself forever.

 - Learn to cook!

 - Forecast the obstacles that get in your way and plan accordingly.

-I’d love to hear how these or any other strategies have helped you on your quest to a healthier lifestyle.
+I’d love to hear how these or any other strategies have helped you on your quest for a healthier lifestyle.
 Hit me up on social media, drop me a line or if you’re struggling and need help, check out my health coaching program.
 You CAN do this!